shukla307/Student-Application/README.md

 3. Install dependencies:  pip install -r requirements.txt
 4. Run the application:   python app.py
 5. Access the application in your browser at http://127.0.0.1:5000/
-6. Execute the unit tests:  python -m unittest tests/test_app.py
+6. Execute the unit tests: python test_app.py

 ## video link how the application work